 • Is it possible today to walk on the water of the sea of life?
 How?

 Shout for joy, you upright;

-praise comes well from the honest.
+praise befits the honest.

 Give thanks to Yahweh on the lyre,

-play for him on the ten-stringed lyre.
-(Ps 33,1-2)
+play for Him on the ten-stringed lyre.
+(Ps 33:1-2)